 ASD is diagnosed by an experienced clinician (usually a clinical child psychologist or a specialist physician) based on patterns of behaviour.
 There is no medical test for ASD.
-The diagnosis is made by gathering indepth information from parents and others about specific aspects of the individual's development and behaviour, and by making systematic direct observations of behaviour -- both what the person does that may be atypical, and doesn't do that would be expected of a typically developing individual at that age or level of development.
+The diagnosis is made by gathering indepth information from parents and others about specific aspects of the individual's development and behaviour, and by making systematic direct observations of behaviour -- both what the person does that may be unusual, and doesn't do that would be expected of a typically-developing individual at that age.